MOOKY7/Latent_Variable/README.md

 # Latent_Variable
-This is the github for Latent Variable Approach of harmonizing the multi institutional gene sequencing data.
+This is the github for Latent Variable Approach.